tmorin/ceb/doc/property.md

 ---
 # property()

-The function `property()` return a fresh `PropertyBuilder` providing services to define ... a property.
+The function `property()` returns a fresh `PropertyBuilder` providing services to define ... a property.

 ## Import